-- (c) The passenger service fees for international and domestic lines are determined by the Ministry of Transportation, Turkey.
+- (b) ISG is responsible for operating the domestic and international terminals currently available in the ISGIA in accordance with the principles and requirements of International Civil Aviation Organization (ICAO), European Civil Aviation Conference (ECAC), Airports Council International (ACI), European Organization for the Safety of Air Navigation (EUROCONTROL), Joint Aviation Authorities (JAA) and International Air Transport Association (IATA); principles and procedures set forth by the Airport Authority and other criteria set forth in the relevant legislation of the Directorate of Air Transportation of the Ministry of Transportation, Turkey.
+In respect of this operation, ISG charges all airlines with departing passenger service fee.
+In addition, the occupiers of the areas within the ISGIA, other than public entities and agencies are charged for general utilities (such as heating, cooling and ventilation). - (c) The passenger service fees for international and domestic lines are determined by the Ministry of Transportation, Turkey.
 In the event the passenger service fees increases above the amounts set in the Implementation Agreement, ISG shall pay 50% of the incremental increase to the Administration.
-In the event the passenger service fees decreases below the amounts set in the Implementation Agreement, 50% of the difference shall be deducted from the Utilisation Fee. - (d) In accordance with the Implementation Agreement, the tariff regarding the counter, bridge revenues (bridge, 400 Hz, water), commercially important person (CIP), general aviation terminal, meeting, conference hall revenues (except for space allocation, lease and advertisement revenues) together with ticket sales, office allocation, left luggage offices, parking area, luggage carrying (porter), telephone, diaphone, public announcement, aviation information and monitor utilisation, medical examination, treatment, electricity and water revenues shall be determined based on the tariff applied in Istanbul Airport. - (e) ISG is responsible for: - taking all measures to ensure that the operation continues without interruption during the operation period; - providing insurance coverage for the Construction and the ISGIA; and - regular and continuous repair of all systems and equipment it possesses, keeping them in working order, replacement of the assets subject to depreciation during the operation period, whose economic useful lives determined by the Turkish Tax Procedural Law have ended or which have become out of order. - (f) According to the Implementation Agreement, ISG is responsible for ensuring the security of the ISGIA (including the New International Terminal and its Complementaries), maintenance, periodic maintenance and repairs, and transfer of the ISGIA to the Administration at the end of the operation period free from any obligation and liability and free of charge in operational condition.
+In the event the passenger service fees decreases below the amounts set in the Implementation Agreement, 50% of the difference shall be deducted from the Utilisation Fee. - (d) In accordance with the Implementation Agreement, the tariff regarding the counter, bridge revenues (bridge, 400 Hz, water), commercially important person (CIP), general aviation terminal, meeting, conference hall revenues (except for space allocation, lease and advertisement revenues) together with ticket sales, office allocation, left luggage offices, parking area, luggage carrying (porter), telephone, diaphone, public announcement, aviation information and monitor utilisation, medical examination, treatment, electricity and water revenues shall be determined based on the tariff applied in İstanbul Airport. - (e) ISG is responsible for: - taking all measures to ensure that the operation continues without interruption during the operation period; - providing insurance coverage for the Construction and the ISGIA; and - regular and continuous repair of all systems and equipment it possesses, keeping them in working order, replacement of the assets subject to depreciation during the operation period, whose economic useful lives determined by the Turkish Tax Procedural Law have ended or which have become out of order. - (f) According to the Implementation Agreement, ISG is responsible for ensuring the security of the ISGIA (including the New International Terminal and its Complementaries), maintenance, periodic maintenance and repairs, and transfer of the ISGIA to the Administration at the end of the operation period free from any obligation and liability and free of charge in operational condition.